carpentries-incubator/genome-mining/_episodes/07-evomining.md

 To run EvoMining with a biggest centralmetabolite DB you can use [EvoMining Zenodo](https://zenodo.org/record/1219709#.YqEsFqjMLrc) data.

 [ARTS](https://arts.ziemertlab.com/) is another evolutionary genome mining software with its corresponding database [ARTS-db]((https://arts-db.ziemertlab.com/) .

-To know more about evolutionay genome mining Reference.
+> ## `To know more about evolutionay genome mining Reference.
-The confluence of big data and evolutionary genome mining for the discovery of natural products.
-DOI	https://doi.org/10.1039/D1NP00013F
+> The confluence of big data and evolutionary genome mining for the discovery of natural products.
+DOI	https://doi.org/10.1039/D1NP00013F`
-Evolutionary Genome Mining for the Discovery and Engineering of Natural Product Biosynthesis. https://doi.org/10.1007/978-1-0716-2273-5_8
+> Evolutionary Genome Mining for the Discovery and Engineering of Natural Product Biosynthesis. https://doi.org/10.1007/978-1-0716-2273-5_8
+> An aside or other comment.
+{: .callout}